OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/report.md

 the license says you're not allowed to change them.

 Michael: the other part is the documentation.
-Alex, Markus: same as GAP.
+Olexandr, Markus: same as GAP.
 Michael: that is something you want to clarify at some point.
 It needs to be licensed.
 Markus: I'll keep a note of this and I'll try to clarify this.
 John: I'll try to get the LMFDB side settled too.

 ### Mihnea
-- Alex explained the GAP internals
+- Olexandr explained the GAP internals
 - GAP manual XML
 - actually have few MB of content
 - fixing the exporter